 Want to have healthy guts?
-Healthcare professionals are shouting from the rooftops about the good gut bacteria in pregnancy, and why this important.
+Healthcare professionals are shouting from the rooftops about the good gut bacteria in pregnancy, and why this is important.
 Here’s why…

 Your gut has a plethora of micro-organisms known as the microbiome that in the right quantities are responsible for breaking down food, protecting us against harmful bacteria, absorbing nutrients and making some vitamins.
 During pregnancy, the gut microbiome can change, such as less types of bacteria needed to help the gut stay healthy.
 Increased levels of the hormone progesterone can also cause constipation, so you might like to speak with someone in your local health store about natural therapies and remedies that might help.